dell/terraform-provider-powerscale/docs/resources/filesystem.md

 - `directory_path` (String) FileSystem directory path.This specifies the path to the FileSystem(Namespace directory) which we are trying to manage.
 If no directory path is specified, [/ifs] would be taken by default.
 - `id` (String) FileSystem identifier.
 Unique identifier for the FileSystem(Namespace directory)
 - `overwrite` (Boolean) Deletes and replaces the existing user attributes and ACLs of the directory with user-specified attributes if set to true.
+- `query_zone` (String) Specifies the zone that the object belongs to.
+Optional and will default to the default access zone if one is not set.
 - `recursive` (Boolean) Creates intermediate folders recursively when set to true.

 ### Read-Only